Confidentiality and Adolescents

 Also, they will identify situations in which breaking confidentiality is justified and the conditions that must be met to break confidentiality, recognize the physician's duty to the patient when confidentiality is violated and identify threats to the maintenance of adolescent confidentiality.

-This teaching guide was developed by Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics, Seattle Children's Hospital.
+This teaching guide was developed by Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics and Palliative Care, Seattle Children's Hospital.